4xvgal/cashucordAuction/README.md

 ### Slash Commands & Permissions

-- `/auction create` – create new auctions with collateral ratios and custom durations (seller-level).
+- `/auction create` – create new auctions with collateral ratios, custom durations, and the optional privacy toggle (seller-level).
 - `/auction list` – browse active/ended/cancelled auctions with live bid data (everyone).
 - `/auction cancel` – cancel an active auction (seller of that auction or a root admin).
 - `/bid` – place bids with automatic collateral locking, anti-snipe extensions, and better error feedback (everyone).